The search for the lost tapes of Cesar Tovar's grand Sunday

 "You have to go back outside. … I just heard something. … There's something in here.''

 Gavaras and I retreated.
-Meachael emitted a few "hellos,'' stomped a foot a couple of times, and then said: "OK, it's up in the attic.
+Schoenrock emitted a few "hellos,'' stomped a foot a couple of times, and then said: "OK, it's up in the attic.
 Critters can get in up there.''

 My years of pouting over the absence of Cesar Tovar in the Twins Hall of Fame came to an end this past Jan.
 20, when it was announced the No. 1 utility player in franchise history had been voted into the 2022 class, along with Dan Gladden and Ron Gardenhire.